lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans5.md

 To evaluate the effectiveness of generated synthetic data, Lady H. employed 2 methods.

-First evaluation method was to compare variables' distributions between real data and synthetic data.
-PSI score was used to compare continuous variable's distribution and JS Distance was used to compare discrete variable's distribution.
+<b>First</b> evaluation method was to compare variables' distributions between real data and synthetic data.
+PSI score was used to compare continuous variable's distributions and JS Distance was used to compare discrete variable's distributions.

 PSI often employees these thresholds:
 * `PSI < 0.1`: no significant distribution change
 * `0.1 <= PSI < 0.2`: moderate distribution change
 * `PSI >= 0.2`: significant distribution change

-So, if we can find more variables have PSI score lower than 0.2 or even lower than 0.1, then the generated synthetic data is more similar to the real data.
+So, if we can find more variables have PSI score lower than 0.2 or even lower than 0.1, then the generated synthetic data is closer to the real data.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/continuous_dist_comp.png" width="996" height="525" />

 JS Distance (or JS Divergence) can be used to compare discrete variable's distributions, it's a score between `[0, 1]`, "0" corresponds to identical distributions and "1" to absolutely different.
-Lady H. was using "0.1" as the threshold, if more variables got JS Distance lower than 0.1, then the generated synthetic data is more similar to the real data.
+Lady H. was using "0.1" as the threshold, if more variables got JS Distance lower than 0.1, then the generated synthetic data is closer to the real data.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/discrete_dist_comp.png" width="908" height="503" />